-We have granted to the underwriter a 45-day option to purchase up to an additional shares of our common stock at a price of \$ per share and/or additional shares of Series 2 Preferred from us at a price of \$ per share of Series 2 Preferred and/or additional warrants from us at a price of \$ per warrant to cover over-allotments, if any.
+We have granted to the underwriter a 45-day option to purchase up to an additional shares of our common stock at a price of \$ per share and/or price of \$ per share of Series 2 Preferred and/or additional shares of Series 2 Preferred from us at a price of \$ per warrant to cover over-allotments, if any.

-The underwriter expects to deliver the Units against payment on or about
+The underwriter expects to deliver the Units against payment on or about of certain conditions.